webplatform/docs/community/zurich_aug_2013/index.md

 Some of our attendees could also act as tutors too, sometimes, as well as writing some docs.

 We are planning to keep help methods pretty low fi for the doc sprint.
 If you want help, ask someone next to you, raise your hand, or just go and grab one of the organizers.
 And please, don't be worried about the quality of your English when talking to us non-natives.
-My German is terrible!
+My Swiss German is non-existant!

 You can see a list of online help and communication mechanisms at http://docs.webplatform.org/wiki/WPD:Help.
 These will be more useful when we leave here, and start contributing at home, in the future.